 Creating students and customizing to individual needs can be done in a snap!
 Data collection is amazing within the Sentence Ninja app.
 This app capture prompts needed during the activity such as using hint feature and color-coding.
 Each level requires 10 correct trials without prompts in order to move forward to the next level.

 Sentence Ninja has beautiful photographs and pleasant phrase/sentence narration.

-A future update might consider changing the font on the applications features and instructions and only include the Ninja font for the user names, which would allow for easier readability for the parent/therapist/teacher while setting up the app for a user.
+A future update might consider changing the font on the features and instructions of the application and only include the Ninja font for the usernames, which would allow for easier readability for the parent/therapist/teacher while setting up the app for a user.

 About the Author